 Note: If a network or firewall issue prevents you from downloading the Spreadsheet or PDF please email email@example.com

-Acknowledgements: 2015 DRJ EAB Rules & Regulations Working Committee Members: Robbie Atabaigi (KPMG, LLC), Winston Clarke (Carefirst BCBS / Service Benefit Plan Administrative Services Corp.), Joshua Haravay (Virginia Info Tech Agency (VITA), Colleen Huber (Great Lakes Higher Education Corporation) Dave Shimberg (CIT Group), Lisa Smallwood (Hewlett-Packard Company), Nadine Williams-Edwards (Kronos Cloud / DR Program Office).
+Acknowledgements: 2016 DRJ EAB Rules & Regulations Working Committee: Martin Myers, Chairman (Forsythe Solutions Group), Robbie Atabaigi (KPMG, LLC), Winston Clarke (Carefirst BCBS / Service Benefit Plan Administrative Services Corp.), Colleen Huber (Great Lakes Higher Education Corporation), Tatiana Moklebust (AmerisourceBergen), Lamar Poppell (Jack Henry & Associates, Inc.), Dave Shimberg (CIT Group), Lisa Smallwood (Hewlett-Packard Company), Nadine Williams-Edwards (Kronos, Inc.).

-Committee Chair: Martin Myers, MS, MBCP, CERT, is an independent business consultant, disaster recovery and crisis management, currently contracting through Forsythe Solutions Group.
-He has over 25 years of experience in developing and evaluating business continuity and disaster recovery governance programs, and implementations.
+Committee Chair: Martin Myers, MS, MBCP, CERT, is an independent business consultant, disaster recovery and crisis management, currently is a managing consultant with Forsythe Solutions Group.
+He has more than 25 years of experience in developing and evaluating business continuity and disaster recovery governance programs, and implementations.
 He has worked with prominent domestic and international companies which include Bank of America, CapitalOne, KPMG, HP, Duke Energy, Nextel, T-Mobile, Carnival Cruise Lines, International Paper, McCormick, and SAIC.
 His work has taken him throughout the U.S., and to Canada, Bermuda, Panama, Costa Rica, Ireland, the United Kingdom, and South Korea.
-Myers is a former president of the DRJ Editorial Advisory Board, and continues to serve as a board member.
+Mr. Myers is a former vice-president of the CPAC, president of SEBRE, and president of the DRJ Editorial Advisory Board.